Wishing Well, Newport Pembrokeshire

 Legend tells that the wishing well on Carningli Mountain is linked to the tides of the Nevern River visible to the north.
 The hollowed out cups beneath the capstone are said to fill and empty with the tide flow on the Nevern River.

-Situated on Carningli's northern slopes at a rocky outcrop known as Carn Cwn (Cairn of Dogs in English) the wishing well boasts some great views over Newport and the surrounding countryside.
+The well is situated on Carningli's northern slopes at a rocky outcrop known as Carn Cwn (Cairn of Dogs in English), which is visible from various locations in Town.

-The well itself is hidden under a great rock slab and some investigation may be necessary to actually find the well especially during the summer when the bracken has grown tall and enveloped the surrounding land.
+The well itself is hidden under a great rock slab and some investigation may be necessary to actually find the well, especially during the summer when the bracken has grown tall and enveloped the surrounding landscape.

 Accommodation near The Wishing Well: